TrueBlocks/trueblocks-dappnode/README.md

 ## Configuration

-This package was designed to be user friendly and simple, as such it only supports Ethereum Mainnet out of the box and there are config options only for Ethereum Mainnet exposed under the configs section of the DAppNode package UI.

-After installing this package, go to [configure.trueblocks.public.dappnode] to add or remove chains and change settings.
+After installing this package, go to [configure.trueblocks.public.dappnode](http://configure.trueblocks.public.dappnode) to add or remove chains and change settings.
 When you configure it for a first time, you do not need to restart the package.

 ## Exposing Publicly